 It all starts with a beautiful mirepoix.

-The holy trinity of Cajun cooking – Onions.
-Peppers.
-Celery.
+The holy trinity of Cajun cooking: onions, peppers, and celery.

-We won’t argue what kind of onions you should use – I’m partial to red ones (and we buy them in bulk so we always have them,) but if you’re a sweet yellow fan, or all you have on hand is white, it won’t really matter.
+I won’t tell you what kind of onions you should use.
+We’re partial to red ones, but if you’re a sweet yellow fan, or all you have on hand is white, it won’t really matter.
 I guess even shallots would work in a pinch, but that seems like such a waste.

 As far as peppers go, if you are stuck with only green ones, no worries. your dinner may not be as colorful, but it will taste just as delish.
 I rarely have red or yellow ones myself, except when I plan ahead or have a batch blog cooking day on the horizon.